Harvard takes perfectly good plums as students, and turns them into prunes. - Frank Lloyd Wright

 Maybe that architect quotation needs some reservations to it.
 The following will show how to -

 In academic communication there are formal ways of showing due reserve by oft-repeated stock phrases and fragments.
 Try "in my opinion" and "I feel that . . . " at times as well.
-Academic reservations may not be tight-mouthed, however, if a group of common reservations (qualifications) are gathered and presented as a meny to chose from.
-Take a look: click on "Reservations" above, for example.
+If a group of common reservations (qualifications) are gathered and presented as a meny to chose from, then academic reservations may not be tight-mouthed.
+Click on "Reservations" above, for an example.